benboit/sw6-docker/README.md

 ### Use docker-machine (docker-toolbox) instead of native macosx-version
 Docker-Toolbox starts a virtual-machine [VirtualBox] with an installed docker-environment and configures a local docker-client to use the virtual-machine as a docker-host.
 All commands available in docker, as well as docker-compose are working in the same way, as if docker was installed locally.

+Please keep in mind, that you need to adjust the *localhost* ip used in the example to the ip of your docker-machine. (use *docker-machine ip* to find out!)

 ### Use docker-machine-nfs
 docker-machine-nfs replaces the virtual-box shares [slow] with nfs-shares, which increase filesystem-performance.